 In 2017, despite gaining more than 5% against the dollar, the krone was not among the top performing G10 currencies.
 Against the euro and British pound, the krone lost 7.5% and 3.8% respectively.

-Norway currency and money saving tips
+Currency and money saving tips for Norway

 The Norwegian currency is “Kroner”, which is sometimes mistranslated into “crowns” in English.
 Although debit or credit cards are accepted most places, it is still a good idea to have a bit of cash on you.
 Foreign currency is rarely accepted, so you need Norwegian currency to get by.
 You will find cash machines everywhere in towns and cities, and in most rural areas there will be at least one place where you can withdraw money, such as a kiosk or a petrol station.
 Visa and MasterCard are the most commonly accepted credit cards, with far fewer accepting Amex or Diners